yashkhare9/BookStoreApp/README.md

 # BookStoreApp
-Book store App a console application in C#.
+A console application in C#.